djenka22/Project-PS/README.md

 # Project-PS
-Created in Faculty of Organizational Sciences as part of the Software Design course in November 2021
+Created at Faculty of Organizational Sciences as part of the Software Design course in November 2021.